rajitha-89/career-guidance/README.md

 # Career Guidance Platform

-A MERN-based web application that helps students explore suitable careers, track skills, and set goals.
+This is a MERN-based Career Guidance Platform that helps students explore suitable career paths based on their skills and interests.
+It includes user authentication, career quizzes, and a personalized dashboard for tracking goals and skills.

 ## Tech Stack